Non-smoothable curve singularities: Introduction

-The Buchweitz criterion does not apply to Gorenstein curves and therefore it cannot be used to show that symmetric semigroups are not Weierstrass semigroups.
+The Buchweitz criterion does not give any non-trivial condition for Gorenstein curves and therefore it cannot be used to show that symmetric semigroups are not Weierstrass semigroups.
 A double cover construction yields symmetric non-Weierstrass semigroups \cite{To}.
 We study deformations of the simplest example and show that it deforms into a Gorenstein curve consisting of lines through the origin, which is not smoothable.
-This singularity is the cone over a self-associated point set, a concept introduced by Cobble \cite{Co}.
+This singularity is the cone over a self-associated point set, a concept introduced by Coble \cite{Co}.
 The condition that the general cone is smoothable is that the general self-associated point set is a hyperplane section of a canonical curve.
-The large family argument shows that this is in general not the case if $g\geq 11$.
+The large family argument shows that this is in general not the case if the genus of the curves is at least $11$.

-Besides showing that the general singularity of a certain type is not smoothable we give explicit examples of non-smoothable curve singularities.
+Besides showing that the general singularity of a certain type is not smoothable, we give explicit examples of non-smoothable curve singularities.
 We mention in particular a non-smoothable Gorenstein curve singularity (Proposition \ref{prop:goren}), an irreducible smoothable but not negatively smoothable quasi-homogeneous curve (Example \ref{ex:negsmooth}) and a singularity where the dimension of the base space is less than the Deligne number $e$ (Example \ref{ex:L106}).

 The evidence collected in this paper leads to the conjecture that generic singularities have only smooth branches.
 The tangents to these branches are not necessarily in general position.